quasarframework/quasar-testing/packages/e2e-cypress/README.md

 Here's all the steps you need to take while upgrading from v5.1 to v5.2:

 - Upgrade `@quasar/app-webpack`/`@quasar/app-vite` to its latest version: v5.2 leverage some features which are only available on `@quasar/app-webpack@3.11.0`/`@quasar/app-vite@1.6.0` onwards.
 Notice that this means that the old `@quasar/app` package (old name of `@quasar/app-webpack`) isn't supported anymore.
-- Update `test:e2e` and `test:e2e:ci` scripts to use port "8080".
-The AE now enforces the usage of "8080" port on the dev server for both `@quasar/app-webpack` and `@quasar/app-vite`, and for all build modes.
+- Update `test:e2e` and `test:e2e:ci` scripts to use port "8080" **OR** run `quasar ext invoke @quasar/testing-e2e-cypress` and specify your custom port.
+The AE now enforces the usage of "8080" port by default on the dev server for both `@quasar/app-webpack` and `@quasar/app-vite`, and for all build modes.
 It previously varied for each combination and Vite-based projects used "9000" port by default.
 - (**JS projects only**) Rename `cypress.config.js` to `cypress.config.cjs`.
 This will avoid problems with future major versions of `@quasar/app-webpack`/`@quasar/app-vite`, in case at some point you decide to switch your project to "ESM by default" using `"type": "module"` option in `package.json`.
 - (**TS projects only**) Upgrade TypeScript to v4 or newer
 - (**optional**) Upgrade Cypress to v13 and check out its [migration guide](https://docs.cypress.io/guides/references/migration-guide#Migrating-to-Cypress-130)